StevenTapscott/Predictive-Sales-Forecasting-Dashboard-with-BI/README.md

 # Dashboard Screenshots

-Shown in the screenshots folder
+Shown in the screenshots folder and in the README file.

 # Future Improvements